 Lots To Do, All Year Round

 For active folks, this park is the perfect destination.
-There are tennis courts, basketball courts, baseball diamonds, multi-purpose sports fields, a track, volleyball courts, playgrounds, a wading pool, lovely walking trails, a community garden, tons of green space and more.
+There are tennis courts, basketball courts, baseball diamonds, multi-purpose sports fields, a track, volleyball courts, playgrounds, a wading pool, a splash pad, lovely walking trails, a gazebo, a field house, a community garden, tons of green space, and more.

-There is even a fenced off-leash dog park, which will delight pet owners!
+There is even a fenced off-leash dog park, which is a huge boon for pet owners in the neighbourhood!

 The park is home to tons of events and festivals throughout the year, like a haunted house and pumpkin parade at Halloween, a park cleanup, children’s programming in the summer, or a family ‘planting session’ in the Spring – just to name a few!